BJCaasenbrood/SorotokiCode/index.md

 # **SOROTOKI** - An open-source soft robotics toolkit for MATLAB
 {: .fs-6 .text-purple-000}

-*SOROTOKI* is an open-source MATLAB toolkit for soft robotics that includes an array tools for design, modeling, and control.
-Due to its scientific diversity, it can be challenging for researchers to quickly learn the different disciplines required for soft robotics.
-With the aim to lower the multi-disciplinary barrier, Sorotoki aims to incorporate multiple layers of scientific disciplines in one toolkit.
-Examples include: continuum mechanics, dynamic system- and control theory, topology optimization, computer graphics, and much more to come!
+*SOROTOKI* is an open-source MATLAB toolkit for soft robotics that includes an array of tools for design, modeling, and control.
+Due to its scientific diversity, it can be challenging for researchers to quickly familiarize themselves with multiple scientific disciplines.
+With the aim to lower the threshold, Sorotoki aims to incorporate multiple layers of soft robotics research into one toolkit.
+Examples include: continuum mechanics, dynamic systems and control theory, topology optimization, computer graphics, and much more to come!
+The combination provides a highly flexible modeling environment and hopefully aids the development of novel soft robotic research.

-## List of applications:
+## Applications highlights:
 {: .text-purple-000}
-- [x] Modeling with Signed Distance Functions (SDFs),
+- [x] Implicit modeling with Signed Distance Functions (SDFs),
 - [x] Finite Element Analysis (FEA) using hyper-elastic materials,
 - [x] Topology Optimization of (pressure-driven) soft robots,
 - [x] Dynamical modeling through Cosserat-beam theory,
 - [x] Fast graphics rendering with responsive textures.

-#### To do:
+#### planned:
 {: .text-purple-000}
 - [ ] Real-time control of soft robots via BalloonDog interface,
 - [ ] Magnetic/induction analysis for soft sensing,